Spooky Barbecued Rat Tail Sandwiches for Halloween

 Instructions

-• Serve scoops of barbecued rat tails on your favorite style of hamburger buns and enjoy.
-Happy Halloween!
+• Serve scoops of barbecued rat tails on your favorite style of hamburger buns.
+Enjoy, and Happy Halloween!

 Keyword BBQ, Halloween, hot dogs, slow cooker